and-iev/Humanized-Arduino-Colorbot/README.md

 **This was never meant to be undetected, you would need to take additional steps if you wanted to make it UD.
 This was created for educational purposes only, and is missing vital functionality like triggerbot.**

 # Goal
 Trying to create a more human-like colorbot, with overshooting/undershooting, oscillation, and human like target prioritization.
 Incorporating an external mouse movement technique method to bypass ACs (AntiCheats).
-Attempts at humanization were achieve through different mathematical and physial applications some of which include moments of centers of mass, proportional gain, and derivative gain.
+Attempts at humanization were achieved through different mathematical and physial applications some of which include moments of centers of mass, proportional gain, and derivative gain.

  ## Pre-Setup intstructions
  - You will need an Arduino Leonardo as well as a USB hostshield
- - Once you have procured the aforementioned items you will need to solder 1 3.3V and 2 5V pads on the hostshield.
+ - Once you have procured the aforementioned items you will need to solder 1 3.3V pad and 2 5V pads on the hostshield.

    ## Steup instructions
    **Install necessary files**